Sharon - Given 6 months to live

 impact that it would have on her life.
 Her newfound faith provided her with the fortitude to

-of her beloved sister only a few months after her conversion and endure
+cope with the loss of her beloved sister only a few months after her conversion and endure

 period of bereavement, she sought solace in the Word of God, drawing inspiration from